Sardis

 They probably saw activity and growing membership.

-Jesus saw nothing of promoting his kingdom nor did he see spiritual growth, life or power.
+Jesus saw nothing of promoting his kingdom nor did he see spiritual growth,

 Examples of churches that claim life when they have died: